focardozom/BST692_LABS/Lab_2.md

 #### Step 10

-Click `Run app` bottom to deploy your shiny app.
+Click `Run app` button to deploy your shiny app.